 Alcohol thins your blood.
 And it will make you bleed more during your tattoo session.

 Excess blood can make it harder for the tattooist to see what they are doing.
 And excess blood can also thin the ink.
 Leading to a lower quality tattoo.
-It can even cause a scabbing issue as all that blood and plasma begins to harden and cause things to stick to your new tattoo.
+It can even cause a scabbing issue and ink drop, as all that blood and plasma begins to harden and cause things to stick to your new tattoo.

 We’ve all seen the action movies where a guy gets shot.
 Only to then down a bottle of whiskey.
 Well, that idiot would bleed to death.
 When you have a wound, which is what a tattoo is, you should avoid alcohol to reduce bleeding.